 The performances are good.
 Gabrielle Scawthorn's Darja, carries the 90 minute, no-interval experience with great empathy and character flexibility of response that is sometimes soft, sometime aggressive, sometimes hard-nosed fragility, sometimes beguilingly sexy and warmly witty.
 Although, she is rather too young for the role, and appears so in this close-up, small theatre space - the mother of a 22 year old son?
 I don't think so.

 IRONBOUND, is well written and meticulously Designed and Directed with a company of 'good' performances - reasons to see the work.
 Whether the content is fresh enough, arresting enough, to entertain or intrigue you is the baying question.
-Does it throw light onto the plight of our welcomed refugees/immigrants?
+Does it throw a contemporary light onto the plight of our welcomed refugees/immigrants?